Today's interview is with Paul Bales. Paul is a partner and the Chief Operating Officer at The Asylum, a production, and distribution company.

 Do you have any tips for people trying to make it in your field?

 If you’re serious about making it in the film and TV industry, you really need to move to LA.

-If you could recommend a book (or two) to help people be more successful what would it be, and why.
+If you could recommend a book to help people be more successful, what would it be, and why.

-I rarely read non-fiction, and when I do I almost never read books in my industry.
+I rarely read non-fiction, and when I do, I rarely read books in my industry.
 It feels too much like homework.
-And I hate homework.
+And I wouldn't say I like homework.

 Any upcoming projects you are working on?

 We’re always working on something.
-We’re planning on shooting 9 new movies in the first quarter of 2019 and are hopeful for a 6th Season of Z NATION and a 2nd Season of its spin-off, BLACK SUMMER.
+We’re planning on shooting nine new movies in the first quarter of 2019 and are hopeful for the 6th Season of Z NATION and the 2nd Season of its spin-off, BLACK SUMMER.